 It’s that time of year again!
 The weather is getting warmer and the days are getting longer, it also means that weeks of sun, sea and sand are fast approaching!
 You’ve been looking forward to your family holiday since the moment you booked it – and rightly so, you’ve earned it!
-But, travelling with the kids is never easy, and it can sometimes take a few days to get over the trauma of travelling before you feel ready to enjoy your break.
+But, traveling with the kids is never easy, and it can sometimes take a few days to get over the trauma of travelling before you feel ready to enjoy your break.

-But how can you make travelling with the kids easier?
+But how can you make traveling with the kids easier?
 Well, here you’ll get the lowdown on how you can be ready for anything, whether you’re on the road, in the air or heading out across the sea.
 Bring it on!

 Check when you’re travelling

 If you’re traveling long haul, then this is perhaps a little difficult due to flight times.
 However, as a rule of thumb, its much better to travel with a well-rested child then one that is utterly exhausted and won’t listen to reason.
 If possible, try to travel first thing in the morning.
 Make sure your child goes to bed a little earlier than normal the night before, just to make sure that they’ve had a good nights sleep.
 This is the same routine that you should follow if you are planning to drive instead of getting a flight.

 Yes, the suitcase might contain a whole new summer wardrobe for the kids, but while traveling, you need to be prepared for everything.
 Juices, food, dribble, sick, nappy leaks and even explosions can happen, usually when it’s the most inconvenient!
 And always have these clothes in a separate bag with you.
 These spare clothes are no good to anyone in the boot of the car while you’re on the motorway or in the baggage hold of the plane!

 Snacks, snacks, snacks!